nishtahir/language-kotlin/README.md

 ## Build

-Changes to the grammar should be made in the grammar sources in the `src` folder.
-These will be merged at build time and used to produce the final artifact.
+Changes to the grammar should be made in the `src` folder.
+These are merged at build time and used to produce the final artifact.

-Once you are satisfied with changes you've made, you will need to generate `xml` and `json` variants for distribution.
+Once you are satisfied with your changes, you will need to generate `xml` and `json` variants for distribution.
-There's a handy build script available to automate this process which will output the merged sources to the `dist` directory.
+There's a handy build script available to automate this process.

 ```
 $ npm run build
 ```

+This will outputs the merged sources to the `dist` directory.
+At this point it's highly recommended that you test your changes using [GitHub Lightshow](https://github-lightshow.herokuapp.com/).
+There's some manual work involved in doing this however this is the closest representation to what it would look like when it's deployed available right now.

-You can format your sources using.
+You can format your sources using the code formatting script.

 ```
 $ npm run format